 The clock tower in Bukittinggi

 However, the view of Sianok Canyon from the park is stunning and the Japanese tunnels (used during the 2nd world war by Japanese soldiers) was rather interesting!
-The complex is just at the outskirts of town and we really recommend that you put this attraction on your list of things to do in Bukittinggi!
+The complex is just on the outskirts of town and we really recommend that you put this attraction on your list of things to do in Bukittinggi!

 The Japanese Tunnels used in World War 2 in Panorama Park

 The wonderful Sianok Canyon is easily navigable via motorbike.
 We found this to be one of the most pictruesque things to do in Bukittinggi!
 The scenery was almost outworldly, with a road passing through fields and a small village surrounded by the canyon walls.
 The path to and from the canyon is rather steep though, so a more powerful bike is preferred!

 The spectacular Sianok Canyon

-Visiting the wonderful Harau Valley was one of our main reasons for traveling to Bukittinggi in the first place, and our main reason for taking a trip to the region of Bukittinggi, Sumatra.
+Visiting the wonderful Harau Valley was at the top of our list of things to do in Bukittinggi in the first place, and our main reason for taking a trip to the region of Bukittinggi, Sumatra.
 We hired a motorbike from our hotel for 60,000 IDR (€3.80) and drove to the valley in about 90 minutes, navigating through some traffic on the way.

 The Harau Valley surrounded by dramatic steep cliffs